CITRAS: Covariate-Informed Transformer for Time Series Forecasting: Conclusion

 \section{Conclusion}

-Considering the critical roles of covariates in practical time series forecasting, we propose CITRAS, a decoder-only Transformer that flexibly leverages multiple targets, observed covariates, and known covariates.
-Specifically, we introduce two novel mechanisms within the patch-wise cross-variate attention modules: Key-Value Shift, which seamlessly integrates future values of known covariates in to forecasting, and Attention Score Smoothing, which refines locally accurate dependencies into global variate-level dependencies.
-Experimentally, CITRAS outperforms state-of-the-art models on thirteen benchmarks from both covariate-informed and multivariate settings, demonstrating its versatile ability to leverage cross-variate and cross-time dependencies for improved forecasting accuracy.
-In the future, we will explore the generalization capability of CITRAS through large-scale pre-training to take advantage of its simple decoder-only architecture.
+Considering the critical roles of covariates in practical time series forecasting, we proposed CITRAS, a decoder-only Transformer that flexibly leverages multiple target variables, observed covariates, and known covariates within a unified framework.
+To this end, we introduced two novel mechanisms in patch-wise cross-variate attention: Key-Value Shift, which incorporates future known covariate information into autoregressive forecasting, and Attention Score Smoothing, which refines locally captured patch-level dependencies into more stable variate-level relationships.
+Through extensive experiments, CITRAS demonstrated strong and consistent performance in both covariate-informed and multivariate forecasting settings, ranking first more frequently than other state-of-the-art models and highlighting its ability to effectively model cross-variate and cross-time dependencies.